Koch organization won't support GOP Senate candidate Cramer

 Cramer is trying to unseat Democratic Sen. Heidi Heitkamp in one of the Republican Party’s prime opportunities to pick up seats to protect its Senate majority this fall.

 Cramer is not the only Republican candidate that the Koch network has yet to endorse.
-Of the ten states Democrats must defend in GOP-leaning states, the organization has only engaged in four: Wisconsin, Missouri, Florida and Tennessee.
+Of the 10 GOP-leaning states Democrats must defend, the organization has only engaged in four: Wisconsin, Missouri, Florida and Tennessee.

 Missing from the list are Indiana, Montana, West Virginia, Ohio and Pennsylvania.
 Also not on the list, 99 days before the elections, is Nevada where Republican Sen. Dean Heller is trying to keep his seat in a state that Hillary Clinton won.